szwacz/fs-jetpack/README.md

     size: 123, // size in bytes, this is returned only for files
     // if checksum option was specified:
     md5: '900150983cd24fb0d6963f7d28e17f72',
+    // if mode option was set to true:
+    mode: 33204,
     // if times option was set to true:
     accessTime: [object Date],
     modifyTime: [object Date],